-Jim Blandings earns a good living as an advertising exec, we’re told — $15,000 a year!
-I ran across an old review of the film from when it came out in 1948 that said, “It’s hard to feel sorry for a man trying to make ends meet on $15,000 a year when most people earn considerably less.”
+Jim Blandings earns a good living as an advertising exec, we’re told — $15,000 a year.
+An old review of the film written in 1948 said, “It’s hard to feel sorry for a man trying to make ends meet on $15,000 a year when most people earn considerably less.”

 The real estate agent knows a couple of suckers when he sees them.
 He tells them a story about how the house is an historical landmark because General Gates stopped to water his horses here during the Revolutionary War.

 This is how Mrs. Blandings imagines fixing it up: